 Related Questions in COMPACTNESS

-- Proving non compactness of a space
+- Proving the one-point compactification of a topological space is a topology

 Related Questions in CLOSED-MAP